Skip to content

 The Week Ahead...

-• Women's Bible Study on Zoom, 7 PM
+• No Women's Bible Study this week

-+ 8 AM: Holy Eucharist (said).
++ 8 AM: Great Litany & Holy Eucharist (Said).
 In-person.

 + 9 AM: Adult Study